david-rockwood/fimpad/README.md

 ]]]
 ```

-The last semicolon before the end of the tag is optional.
-Double quotes surrounding the function arguments are required.
-When a FIM tag function takes more than one argument, commas separate those.
-The first part of a FIM tag must always be an integer representing max tokens for that generation.
+The final semicolon before the closing brackets is optional.
+Double quotes around function arguments are required.

+The first component must be an integer: the maximum number of tokens to generate.

 ---